 2. “An intelligent person hires people who are more intelligent than they are.”

 My Take: All successful people have a group of intelligent advisors.
-This includes a good CPA, financial advisor and attorney (at a minimum).
+This includes a good CPA, financial advisor, insurance agent, and attorney (at a minimum).
 Smart business people look for talented folks to hire who are normally smarter than they are.
 This lets them leverage these experts’ knowledge to get even better results.
 Let’s face it, no one knows everything about everything.
 Surround yourself with talented people and watch your own value and success skyrocket.

 3. “The single most powerful asset we all have is our mind.”

 My Take: Our mind is our greatest asset.
 Whatever we can think and believe, we can achieve.
 Most people spend adequate money feeding their body, but very little money feeding their mind.
 You need to read books, find mentors, participate in mastermind teams and attend seminars.
 Learn everything you can about your business and industry and also focus on continuous improvement.
 Try to get a little bit every single day.
 Do that daily for a few years and the Compound Effect will kick in.
 Feeding your body will make you about $10 to $20 per hour, whereas feeding your brain can make you rich!

 4. “Work to learn.
 Don’t work for money.”

 My Take: If you are going to take a job, do it so you can learn a new skill that will help you grow a business.
 Pick a job because of the education you will get from it, not for the money you will make doing it.
 The marketplace is constantly changing and we must always learn and develop new skills that will make us more valuable to the marketplace.
 That’s why you should look for jobs that will teach you new things.
 If you’re thinking about start a business of your own, get some experience in sales, marketing, advertising, operations, and bookkeeping, first.
 This will really help you out later on down the road.